 Richard Potter was the first African-American magician and the first American-born magician to gain fame in his own country.
+Potter who called himself, the Emperor of all Conjurors, was the most famous American entertainer of his time and was also the most famous Black person in America.
 His tricks included dipping his hands into molten lead, crawling through solid logs, and causing men’s hats to speak.
 Perhaps one of his most famous feats was dancing on a pile of eggs without cracking a single shell.
 His fame was such that the town of Potter Place, New Hampshire, still carries his name.

 Potter was born in New Hampshire in 1738.
 His mother was an African woman named Dinah enslaved by Sir Charles Frankland, a pre-Boston-Tea-Party tax collector of the Port of Boston.
 Richard Potter’s paternity was never established, but he was raised by Sir Charles.
 It is thought that Potter’s father was Frankland’s son.

 At the age of ten, Potter traveled to Britain as a cabin boy with a friend of the family.
 While in England, he supposedly saw John Rannie, a magician and ventriloquist, perform at an English fair, and soon thereafter he began touring Britain and Europe with Rannie as his assistant.
 About 1800, Rannie and Potter came to the United States and joined a traveling circus.

 On March 25, 1808, Richard married Sally Harris, a native American, and the next year their son was born.
 In early 1811 John Rannie returned home to Scotland, but left Potter with an amazing knowledge of magic and ventriloquism.

 Photo: The only known ticket to one of Richard Potter’s performances.